BrandonKirbyson/VSCode-Animations/README.md

 - Use the command `Animations: Get Script Path` to get the path to the animations extension script, should copy to clipboard
 - Add the path to your custom css and js loader and install however the extension requires

+Here is a possible extension on Open VSX: [Apc Customize UI++](https://open-vsx.org/extension/drcika/apc-extension).
+I haven't tested it but it looks like it should work if you follow the instructions above and then use [apc.imports](https://open-vsx.org/extension/drcika/apc-extension#apc.imports) in that extension.

 **ONLY DO THIS IF YOU KNOW WHAT YOU ARE DOING** but if you want to use another extension then you probably know what you are doing.
 If you do have any issues or questions feel free to open an issue.

+> For people curious, the reason this extension does not inject the custom code itself is because it could conflict with any other custom injection extension.
+Becaue of this it is better to use a different extension to inject the code so that you and users can use a custom injection extension for other things as well

 #### Troubleshooting